 My biggest curiosity at the time I knew that I will receive this XinLin X181 quadcopter for review, was what could it mean that it is equipped with “similar brushless motors“.
-As I know, currently there are two kind of electric motors used on multi-rotors, brushed and brushless ones.
-While the only advantage of brushed (DC) motors is that they are cheap, the brushless ones has many other advantages like: high efficiency, high durability and low maintenance.
+As I know, currently there are two kinds of electric motors used on multi-rotors, brushed and brushless ones.
+While the only advantage of brushed (DC) motors is that they are cheap, the brushless ones have many other advantages like high efficiency, high durability, and low maintenance.

-Certainly, the complete 5.8G FPV system and nice Walker Scout design makes this XinLin X181 a very attractive model.
-Hopefully, during my review I will reveal other positive things of this quad-copter.
+Certainly, the complete 5.8G FPV system and nice Walker Scout design make this XinLin X181 a very attractive model.
+Hopefully, during my review, I will reveal other positive things about this quad-copter.

 XinLin X181 quadcopter highlights

 - One key return to home (RTH without GPS!);